PatriciaXiao/TIMME/results/readme.md

 # default results folder

-Some results might appear here, ready to be visualized.
+Some results might appear here after running, ready to be visualized.